 It was used on army bases, in marine camps, all over jets flown by the air force, and sometimes from the top to the bottom of navy ships.
 In fact, the U.S. navy at one time had a mandate in place for the use of asbestos over any other building materials for its ships and shipyards.

 Delayed diagnosis: why so many veterans with mesothelioma find out too late

-Another problem in diagnosing mesothelioma is that fact that it take years to develop—typically between 20 and 40, to be exact—and by the time it does, many of its victims do not remember or were unaware of being exposed to asbestos.
+Another problem in diagnosing mesothelioma is the fact that it takes years to develop—typically between 20 and 40, to be exact—and by the time it does, many of its victims do not remember or were unaware of being exposed to asbestos.
 It is likely that thousands of men and women were exposed to asbestos in a military setting, but knowing exactly who and when is difficult.

 Time and place: indicators that you could be a veteran with mesothelioma

 Although there is seldom any way to know after the fact whether or not you were among the thousands of vets who experienced asbestos exposure, there are some indicators that may suggest that you were one of the parties most likely to be at risk.

 The most affected military branch was the U.S. Navy, which used asbestos in abundance—for the walls, doors, insulation, and pipe coverings of its ships—all the way from the 1930s to the 1970s.
 Those working on older ships were at additional risk, as aged asbestos is more likely to break into pieces when disturbed, thus becoming both toxic and airborne.

 Though any and all positions were likely to experience exposure, electricians and mechanics probably had the most, alongside anyone involved in construction or installation of asbestos materials.